FlorianWilhelm/wald-stack-demo/README.md

       ./scripts/install.sh # and choose "Custom install", enter the path to your dbt project from above
       ```
    3. check if the front-end comes up at [http://localhost:8080](http://localhost:8080).
+   4. install the `lightdash` CLI command following the [how-to-install-the-lightdash-cli] docs.
+   5. authenticate the CLI and connect the `wald_stack` dbt project by running `lightdash login http://localhost:8080`.

 ## Demonstration of the WALD-stack